Made-from-scratch creamy, cheesy Chicken Broccoli Rice Casserole made in ONE POT on the stove!

 - Remove lid – there should still be liquid on the surface.
 Working quickly, add broccoli, push down so it’s partly submerged, cover and cook for a further 3 minutes until broccoli is just cooked.

 - Preheat grill/broiler.
-Remove lid and stir through half the cheese – don’t worry if it looks a bit too saucy, excess liquid gets sucked up in minutes (see video below).
+Remove lid and stir through half the cheese – don’t worry if it looks a bit too saucy, excess liquid gets sucked up in minutes (see video).
 Smooth surface, top with remaining cheese.
 Grill/broil until melted (or just put lid on and allow to melt with residual heat on turned off stove).

 - Serve immediately, garnished with parsley if desired.